Investing, Philadelphia Style

 |John C Bogle|

-John C. Bogle may be 80-plus years old, but he's lively, very charming.
-Those who never met a living legend, would find in him a good place to begin.
+Those who never met a living legend would have found in John C. Bogle a good place to begin, 80-plus years old, lively and very charming.
 The Vanguard Investment Company, which he founded, provides him a little think tank office, out of which have come several books and many articles (somebody else is running the company, now.)
 The drift of most of what he writes and most of his testimony to Congress, or at awards ceremonies, is that mutual funds charge too much.
 When the press decides to feature him, the spectacular theme is emphasized that in 1996 this current squash and tennis player was just about dead, and had a transplant of someone else's heart to keep him going.
 A populist graduate of Pre-Vietnam Princeton, and also the embodiment of a medical miracle, now, those things are newsworthy.

-Meanwhile, John Bogle is on his way to financier sainthood.
+Meanwhile, John Bogle, who died on January 16, 2019, is on his way to financier sainthood.
 He's certainly in a class with Anthony Drexel and Nicholas Biddle, already.
 And other icons are under review.

 |Posted by: George Fisher | Jul 26, 2007 1:29 PM|